Dan-Monteiro/Disc-James-Bot/README.md

-# James-Bot
+# Disc James Bot
-James bot will be a bot to use in discord to help with some tasks
+Disc James bot will be a bot to use in discord to help with some tasks